nshimaza/simple-sub-dslink/README.md

 # simple-sub-dslink
-Subscribe an DSA node then print it
+Subscribe a DSA node then print it